 Cockatiel Characteristics

-“For many households, I recommend cockatiels as first birds because they are excellent starter birds,” Hess said.
-“They’re large enough to have interactive characters, and if you work with them, they can say a few phrases, but they’re also very social and enjoy hanging out with family members.
-Plus, they’re not so large they’re afraid of younger kids.
+“For many households, I recommend cockatiels as first birds because they are excellent starter birds,” according to Hess.
+“They’re big enough to have interactive personalities, and if you work with them, they’ll say a few phrases, but they’re also quite social and appreciate spending time with family.
+Furthermore, they are not so enormous that they are terrified of smaller children.

-Dr. Kimberlee A. Buck, DVM, Diplomate ABVP (Canine and Feline Practice), Diplomate ABVP (Avian Practice), said cockatiels can also be defined as playful and social.
-Overall, these birds like to communicate with individuals, but due to their lower size they should be treated softly, she said.
-In specific, children should be monitored around cockatiels and instructed to manage them softly without compressing their chests to prevent them from breathing.
+Dr. Kimberlee A. Buck, DVM, Diplomate ABVP (Canine and Feline Practice), Diplomate ABVP (Avian Practice), stated that cockatiels are also lively and gregarious.
+Overall, these birds enjoy communicating with people, but due to their small size, they should be treated gently, she noted.
+Children, in particular, should be supervised around cockatiels and taught to handle them gently without crushing their chests to prevent them from breathing.

-Furthermore, if you already have another bird, you may want to think twice before you bring a cockatiel home unless you intend to maintain them in distinct cages.
-“You can’t generalize that any bird gets along with another bird if you haven’t raised them together since they were young,” she said.
+Furthermore, if you already have another bird, you should think twice before bringing a cockatiel home, unless you plan on keeping them in separate cages.
+“You can’t generalize that any bird gets along with another bird if you haven’t raised them together since they were young,” she told me.
 “Other birds may be introduced, but I wouldn’t suggest that they live in the same cage.”

 Take care of your cockatiels